 Mainly, the high ratio of blindness among the people of North Odisha has inspired us to face complicated eye care challenges and help decrease the number of visually impaired by providing necessary & immediate treatments.

-With 19 years of existence in the rurals, we have proudly treated over 10,00,000 patients in our hospital’s OPD and have helped more than 85,000 visually impaired patients in retrieving their vision through cataract surgeries and medications.
+With 19 years of existence in the rurals, we have proudly treated over 5,00,000 patients in our hospital’s and Outreach OPD and have helped more than 85,000 Eye Patients in retrieving their vision through cataract surgeries and medications.

 Mahatma Gandhi Eye Hospital & Research Institute is a symbol of ‘Gram Swaraj’-